lauraz-15/mindful-life/README.md

 There is a section for events both online and in person.
 Events such as meditate together, Online Yoga classes, Meet-ups to share practises and achievements.

 The target audience are professionals living in a city, living busy city lives, eager to learn ways to stop and reflect, find peace and harmony and connect with likeminded people.
-The site hopes to educate and teach helpful practices and connect likeminded people and spread the knowledge to wider audience.
+The goal is to provide helpful information and practices and connect likeminded people as well as spread the knowledge to wider audience.

 ![Mockup](https://github.com/lauraz-15/mindful-life/blob/main/assets/readme_images/mockup.png)